 You may be wondering what changes are being made to our counselling services during the pandemic?
 Well, to put it simply, I am still here and still connecting with you but perhaps it might look slightly different.

 Like everyone else, I am following the recommendations set out by the Department of Health to minimise the spread of the virus.
 The pandemic has the potential to increase anxiety and other mental health concerns, so it is my priority to ensure you have the support you need during this uncertain time, while keeping us both safe.
-Therefore, I am doing three things differently.
+Therefore, I am doing two things differently.

 - Social Distancing.

 I am practising social distancing.
 That means, if we meet face-to-face we will be sitting at least 1.5 metres apart from each other and avoiding physical contact.
 Hand sanitizer or a place to wash your hands will be available to use at the beginning and end of our sessions.
 I will advise you in advance if I am unwell and unable to meet with you.
 I hope that you will do the same and advise me if you are unwell.
-If you are still uncomfortable meeting face-to-face, please discuss this with me, as Telehealth (videoconferencing and phone) services are now available (see point 3).
+If you are uncomfortable meeting face-to-face, please discuss this with me, as Telehealth (videoconferencing and phone) services are now available (see point 2).

 - Telehealth services.